jaroslawhartman/withings-sync/README.md

   ```
   You need to visit the URL listed by the script and then - copy Authentification Code back to the prompt.

   This is one-time activity and it will not be needed to repeat.

+  3. running the application:
   Subsequent runs will use the saved access tokens in `~/.withings_user.json`
   ```bash
   $ withings-sync
   2024-12-01 01:37:41,500 - withings - INFO - Refresh Access Token